Homer happy: Dodgers pummel Samardzija, Giants 7-2

 Dodgers starter Julio Urías allowed one run and three hits in four innings.
 He struck out two and walked two.
 Jake McGee retired the side in order in the ninth.

-The Giants’ runs came on Donovan Solano’s RBI single in the third and Wilmer Flores’ homer that struck a female cardboard cutout’s face in left field in the sixth.
+The Giants’ runs came on Donovan Solano’s RBI single in the third that extended his hitting streak to 12 games and Wilmer Flores’ homer that struck a female cardboard cutout’s face in left field in the sixth.

 TRAINER’S ROOM

-Giants: Manager Gabe Kapler traded text messages with OF prospect Hunter Bishop, who is eager to get going at the club’s alternate site in Sacramento after being delayed because of a positive test for the coronavirus.
+Giants: Kapler traded text messages with OF prospect Hunter Bishop, who is eager to get going at the club’s alternate site in Sacramento after being delayed because of a positive test for the coronavirus.
 “Bishop is chomping at the bit,” Kapler said of the 10th overall draft pick last year. … LHP Drew Smyly, on the IL with an index finger strain in his throwing hand, was examined by hand specialist Dr. Scott Hansen and is progressing well.
 Smyly will be re-evaluated after the current 10-game trip. … RHP Reyes Moronta (shoulder strain) will begin a throwing program at Sacramento.

-Dodgers: SS Corey Seager left the game in the third with low back discomfort.
+Dodgers: SS Corey Seager left the game in the third with low back discomfort after injuring himself diving to his backhand side off the bat of Chadwick Tromp.
 He was already bothered by quad tightness.
+Seager was getting tests after the game and Roberts said it was “probably fair” to say he wouldn’t play Saturday.
+Seager’s eight-game hitting streak ended.

 RUF ONE